Primary and reciprocal space-time experiments, relativistic reciprocity relations and Einstein's train-embankment thought experiment: #1

 where C$_1$ and C$_2$ are at arbitary positions in S and C$'_1$ and C$'_2$ are at arbitary positions in S. If now C$'_1$ and C$'_2$ are synchronised so that, at any instant in the frame S':

 it follows from (3.9) and (3.10) that:

-There is therefore no `relativity of simultaneity' effect for a pair of synchronised clocks at different positions in S´ ---they are also observed to be synchronised in the frame S. How this spurious effect arises from misuse of the space-time Lorentz transformation is explained elsewhere~\cite{JHFSTP3,JHFSTP1,JHFLLT,JHFCRCS,JHFACOORD,JHFUMC}.
+There is therefore no `relativity of simultaneity' effect for a pair of synchronised clocks at different positions in S´ ---they are also observed to be synchronised in the frame S. How this spurious effect arises from misuse of the space-time Lorentz transformation is explained elsewhere~\cite{JHFSTP1,JHFSTP2,JHFSTP3,JHFLLT,JHFCRCS,JHFACOORD,JHFUMC}.

 \SECTION{\bf{Lorentz invariance of spatial separations}} To discuss spatial intervals using the Lorentz transformation, an abbreviated notation is used where the clock at the origin of S' with $x'_T =0$ is given the label 1 and a second clock, on the $x'$ axis, with $x'_T = L'$ the label 2.
-Assuming the same initial conditions for the primary experiment as in Eqns(3.1) and (3.2) and dropping, for simplicity, the clock, base frame and travelling frame labels, Eqns(3.1) and (3.2) are written:
+Assuming the same initial conditions for the primary experiment as in Eq.~s(3.1) and (3.2) and dropping, for simplicity, the clock, base frame and travelling frame labels, Eq.~s(3.1) and (3.2) are written:

 The equation of motion in S of the clock at $x'_T =L'$ is

 where $L \equiv x_2(t_2 = 0)$ is a constant, independent of the value of $v$, depending on the choice of spatial coordinates in S. The space transformation equation for the clock 2, consistent with (4.1) in the limit $L = L' =0$, and therefore using the same spatial coordinate system in S as clock 1, is: